lavatech321/Django-To-Do-APP-Project/README.md

 # To do Django Application

+In order to create this project, you can execute below command:
 ```
-#qxresearch enhance the knowledge you've to create something cool 🚀
+# django-admin startproject to-do app 🚀
 ```
+Or, you can directly clone this project

 ### Clone This Repository